encgoo/DesignPatterns/membuf/README.md

 This method implements Requirement 1.11.

 #### 2.2.3 StateController
-This is the CareTaker of the Memento design pattern.
+This [class](StateController.hpp) is the CareTaker of the Memento design pattern.
 It maintains a list of Mementos.
 It also maintains a pointer to the current Memento.

 It includes these methods.